Travel to Jaipur

 Travel to Jaipur – India, with its mysterious and exotic charm, is just the kind of country that not even an entire life spent exploring would be able to do.
 From the majestic peaks of the Himalayan mountains to the fascinating UNESCO heritage monuments and even narrow dusty streets flanked by Chai Wallahs (tea stalls) and vendors who parade their goods, there is an adventure waiting at every corner.
-I’ve been to India three times now, with every trip more exciting and stunning than the last!

 NOTE: I advise you to quickly convince a private car to guide you from one attraction to another, as locals know the routes and traffic better.
 There are many car rental and driver services that allow you to personalize your itinerary too!

 Amber Fort (or Amer Fort) is the ultimate attraction not to be missed when you’re here in Jaipur.
 Built mainly with red and white sandstone, the fort is a great example of ancient Indian architecture, as the rulers of that time loved using these materials to build their palaces and fortresses (think of the Taj Mahal, which was built entirely of marble White! ).

 Greet the Ganesh Pol Gate as you enter the fort.
 This door was built exclusively to allow royal families to pass through their private rooms without being disturbed.
 This beautiful piece is a work of art in itself, with its richly decorated sculptures accented in a variety of colors.